Don't Burn

-In 2009 Đặng Nhật Minh's film Don't Burn (Đừng Đốt), starring Tina Duong, Minh Huong and Ben Rindner, about the martyr Đặng Thùy Trâm, premiered at the International 19th Annual took place in Fukuoka, Japan, winning the audience prize.
-The film was released in late April 2009 in Vietnam and showed at the ASEM international film festival in Hanoi in mid-May 2009.
-It was also the official selection for Vietnam for the Academy Awards.
+Don't Burn (Vietnamese: Đừng Đốt) is a 2009 Vietnamese historical drama film about Đặng Thùy Trâm written and directed by Đặng Nhật Minh.
+Starring Tina Duong, Minh Huong and Ben Rindner, the film premiered at the 19th Fukuoka International Film Festival in Japan, winning the audience prize.
+The film was released in Vietnam in late April 2009 and showed at the ASEM international film festival in Hanoi in mid-May 2009.
+It was also selected as Vietnam's entry for Best International Feature Film at the 82nd Academy Awards..

 Plot

-Don’t burn follows an American soldier by the name of Fred Whitehurst (Mathew M. Korsch) positioned year 1970-1972 in Vietnam during the Vietnam war.
+Don't burn follows an American soldier by the name of Fred Whitehurst (Mathew M. Korsch) positioned year 1970–1972 in Vietnam during the Vietnam war.
 While attacking a village, Fred finds a diary in an abandoned field hospital.
 With the help of a fellow soldier Huan (Ben Rindner) he starts translating the diary, which belonged to Dang Thuy Tram (Minh Houng), a doctor who was positioned at the field hospital for several years.
 She describes in vivid detail the horrors she experienced during the war: her friends die around her every day, food is scarce, and she misses her family.
 As Fred continues to read about the horrific fate of the wounded soldiers Thuy treated, he starts to see the humanity of his enemy and starts to have nightmares of the people he and the US army have killed.
-Once Fred returns to the United States, his translation efforts continue with the help of his brother Robert Whitehurst’s (Brian Townes) Vietnamese wife Mai (Tina Duong).
-While the family’s long history of military service in the US army initially clashes with the empathetic writing of their supposed enemy, they eventually grow to be inspired by Thuy’s altruism.
+Once Fred returns to the United States, his translation efforts continue with the help of his brother Robert Whitehurst's (Brian Townes) Vietnamese wife Mai (Tina Duong).
+While the family's long history of military service in the US army initially clashes with the empathetic writing of their supposed enemy, they eventually grow to be inspired by Thuy's altruism.
 35 years pass before Fred brings the diary to Texas Tech University for a seminar on the Vietnam war.
-There the diary is archived digitally and eventually returned to Thuy’s surviving family.
+There the diary is archived digitally and eventually returned to Thuy's surviving family.